Otoplasty

 Adult candidates for otoplasty should understand that the firmer cartilage of fully developed ears is not as pliable as it is in younger patients.

-During the initial consultation, Dr. Moradzadeh will examine the structure of the ears and discuss options for correcting the problem.
+During the initial consultation, Dr. Moradzadeh will examine the structure of the ears and discuss a range of options for correcting the problem.
 Even if only one ear needs “pinning back”, surgery will probably be recommended on both ears to achieve the most natural, symmetrical appearance.

 Other Options To Consider